yairhaimo/angular-route-animation-manager/README.md

 ## Get Started
 **(1)** Load the angular-route-animation-manager.js and the styles.css files into your html.
 Note that the css in this project is for the demo app.
-Remove and excess styles and change it to fit your needs.
+Remove any excess styles and change it to fit your needs.
 ```html
 <script src="angular-route-animation-manager.js"></script>
 <link rel="stylesheet" href="styles.css"/>